Nengyi-Jonathan-Jiang/Triangle-Paint/README.md

 # Triangle-Paint
-A rudimentary paint program on a triangle grid.
+A rudimentary paint program on a triangle grid, written in Java.
 This was written when I had free time during an AP Computer Science A class.
 I used it to draw "impossible" shapes, but you can use it to draw anything.

 # To run
 After cloning the repository, `javac *.java` then `java Main.java` should usually work.